tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 ### JSON serialization in Python

 In Python, we have `json` module to convert a *serializable* object to JSON format.
-The first attempt at JSON serlaization in Python may look something like this, with a slightly complex Python object is used as an example:
+The first attempt at JSON serialization in Python may look like this, with a slightly complex Python object is intentionally used as an example:

 ``` python First attempt at JSON serialization
 class Config(object):